 Finally, I got my hands on this amazing ingredient.
-I had always seen on screen (mainly in western cookery shows) or read in books.
-I knew how it felt, tasted, looked from all the descriptions I had but that doesn’t really justify, does it?
+I had always seen it on screen (mainly in Western cookery shows) or read in books.
+I knew how it felt, tasted, and looked from all the descriptions I had but that doesn’t really justify it, does it?
 There is something about looking, feeling, tasting, and cooking a food ingredient.

-Asparagus is a perennial flowering plant.
+Asparagus is a perennial flowering plant that has been cultivated and harvested for centuries.
 Its young shoots are used as vegetables.
-It is a crop that has been cultivated and harvested for centuries.

 Sasur / Susar Muli ( Marathi)

-It’s a long erect stalk that is tender and firm with scale-like leaves.
-The flowers are bell-shaped.
+Asparagus has a long erect stalk that is tender and firm with scale-like leaves while the flowers are bell-shaped.

 There are 3 varieties 1.
 Green 2.
 White 3.Purple

 It has a distinct taste that is slightly hard to describe.
 It reminds me of broccoli, with a hint of earthy flavor.